Gene Hackman as Jimmy “Popeye” Doyle, gruff NYPD narcotics detective

 As the story takes place around Christmas, Popeye’s many stakeouts are conducted in cold weather.
 He bundles up with a knee-length topcoat in dark brown wool with a 3-button, single-breasted front.
 The sleeves are half-cuffed with a single non-functioning button.
 Like the suit jacket he wears underneath, it has slim notch lapels.

-When it is especially cold, Popeye dons a pair of dark brown cotton gloves and a gray herringbone scarf with frayed edges.
+When it is especially cold, Popeye dons a pair of dark brown cotton knit gloves and a blue-gray herringbone scarf with frayed edges.

 How to Get the Look